 For instance, if you are facing the Northwest direction, the arrow point will fall between the North and West points: Thus, Northwest is your direction of travel.

 For a far more accurate reading of the direction of travel, make sure you note the degrees indicated on the dial that fits around the circumference of the compass.
 For example, if the dial reads 30 degrees, your direction of travel is then 30 degrees northwest.

 Before mastering how to read a compass, you need to know the various parts.
 Compasses tend to vary in design, but they do have some of the same basic working components.
 It is important to familiarize yourself with the basic compass layout.

 In your ability to identify the different parts of a compass, you can then begin to understand the instructions for the device’s operation.
 The fundamental components of a field compass are as follows:

-Magnetic North versus True North – What Is The Big Deal?
+Magnetic North versus True North – Learn the Difference

 When learning how to use a compass and map, the user must be able to identify the difference between two “North” references: True and magnetic.